lwojcik/blizzapi/CONTRIBUTING.md

 All test components are treated as an integral part of project code.
 All modifications to existing snapshots as well as adding new ones have to be committed before building the project.

-It's possible to utilize snapshots for testing new code with help of [`toMatchSnapshot()`](https://jestjs.io/docs/en/snapshot-testing) directive.
-Jest will generate new snapshots automatically on next `npm test`.
+It's possible to create new snapshots with help of [`toMatchSnapshot()`](https://jestjs.io/docs/en/snapshot-testing) directive.
+Jest will auto-generate new snapshots on next `npm test`.
 Resulting changes must be committed to Git.

 If a code change modifies one or more existing snapshots or makes any previously created snapshots obsolete, snapshot changes have to be reviewed and accepted manually before proceeding.
 Accepting snapshot changes is done by running `npm test -- -u`.
 Resulting changes must be committed to Git.

 Each run of `npm test` command generates human-readable coverage report which can be accessed locally in a web browser by opening `/path/to/blizzapi/coverage/lcov-report/index.html`.
 Those reports often provide useful hints on how to fill missing coverage gaps.

 Note that automated tests are powerful tool for quick quality control, but they don't replace the need for integration testing against real-life contexts.
+In other words, be sure to test your change with Battle.net API. :)

 ### Releases